umutbadak/Flask-REST-API/README.md

-# Flask REST API
+# RESTful API With CRUD
- Simple CRUD REST API Wİth Flask
+ A simple Rest API For CRUD Operations